-Democratic South Africa has sought to play an active role in international and multi-lateral organisations.
-During the first decade of its freedom, it acted at various times as chair of the Southern African Development Community, NAM, AU and the Commonwealth Heads of Government meeting.
-It has played host to several international conferences, including the United Nations Conference on Trade and Development in 1996, 2000 World AIDS Congress, World Conference Against Racism in 2001, World Summit on Sustainable Development in 2002, and the World Parks Congress in 2003.
+Democratic South Africa has sought to play an active role in international and multilateral organisations.
+During the First Decade of Freedom, it acted at various times as chair of the Southern African Development Community, NAM, AU and the Commonwealth Heads of Government meeting.
+It has played host to several international conferences, including the United Nations Conference on Trade and Development in 1996, the 2000 World AIDS Congress, World Conference Against Racism 2001.
+World Summit on Sustainable Development in 2002, and the World Parks Congress in 2003.
+South Africa is playing an increasing role in multilateral institutions - for example the Minister of Finance has been a member of the International Monetary Fund's Development Committee since 2002, and the National Commissioner of the South African Police Service was elected President of Interpol in 2004.